ANALYSIS OF POLITICAL INSTITUTIONS

 A. Barbera, C. Fusaro, Corso di diritto pubblico, Bologna, Il Mulino, ultima edizione;

-Students who cannot attend lectures should study: S. Petrucciani, Modelli di filosofia politica, Torino, Einaudi, 2003.
+S. Petrucciani, Modelli di filosofia politica, Torino, Einaudi, 2003.

 Assessment methods and criteria